AndreiCiocanPopescu/AndreiCiocanPopescu.github.io/README.md

 ## Location: Weaslyan Hall, Dorm 7.(Roomate: Nathan)

-Coding experience: I've made multiple fun mini-games as well as around 2 sights at my old school# AndreiCiocanPopescu.github.io
+Coding experience: I've made multiple fun mini-games in code.org as well as around 2 sights in HTML at my old school.

-My github page for school.
+My goals: I would like to expand my understanding of computers and code, as I've noticed we live in a technologically dependent world.
+Therefore, knowledge of said electronic tools and machines should give me an advantage in any field.

 # How to make a fishtank for your pet axolotl